 How should I dress?

 Due to widely variable weather we suggest you dress in layers to be prepared.
-A sweater under a windbreaker jacket or waterproof rain jacket is recommended.
+At a minimum, a sweater under a windbreaker jacket or waterproof rain jacket is recommended.
 Warm socks and light gloves are also recommended.
 Depending on the weather conditions during the event, very warm clothing including winter coats, heavy footwear, winter hats, and winter gloves may be very welcome on early morning tours, especially at Tawas Point State Park which is often much cooler than inland birding.
+Rising Lake Huron water levels make boots handy for walking near shore and to the tip of the Point.
 Ticks are often a problem at this time of year.
 Wearing long pants tucked into socks can help prevent bites.

 How much walking is involved in the field trips?

 All field trips include at least some walking.
 Walks at Tawas Point State Park take place on crushed gravel or packed dirt trails as well as on some sidewalks, parking lots and lawns.
-Car pool and evening field trips take place at a variety of locations and walking will be on a variety of surfaces.
-Expect slow paced walking and standing for the extent of most trips.
+Carpool and other field trips take place at a variety of locations and walking will be on a variety of surfaces.
+Expect slow paced walking and standing for most trips.

 How can I contact the organizer with any questions?